-- Products will be reconciled based on their name, code or id or if a previous sales line associated with a product has the same name as a newly imported line.
+- Products will be matched based on their name, code or id or if a previous sales line associated with a product has the same name as a newly imported line.

-- The units will be reconciled according to their name and a product identifier.
+- The units will be matched according to their name and a product identifier.

-- The sales will be reconciled according to their id.
+- The sales will be matched according to their id.

-- Customers will be reconciled based on their unique name.
+- Customers will be matched based on their unique name.

-This reconciliation allows you to easily cross-reference your sales data with your data on melba to calculate your margin!
+This allows you to easily cross-reference your sales data with your data on Melba to calculate your margin!

-To carry out an import in good conditions, we advise you to follow these steps:
+To carry out an import well, we advise you to follow these steps:

-- familiarize yourself with creating sales and sales lines in the interface.
+- familiarize yourself with creating sales and sales lines on the interface.

-- study and understand how sales reconciliation works.
+- study and understand how sales matching works.

 - download the example file and enter your data in it rather than trying to match your data to the example file.